DMSafe/DMSafe/README.md

 - View Equipment
 - View Inventory
 - Deathmatch on user right click to automatically join a Party
-- Party passphrases (challenge will just write both RSNs in & collect IDs of both players)
 - Displays what Rank someone is in the Plugin on Challenge